catilac/CARL/README.md

-HI THIS IS CARL
+HI THIS IS CAuRL
 =================

-CARL stands for Code ah Augmented Reality Live
+CAuRL stands for Code Augmented Reality Live

 -------------------